Jerry Guerinot shoots from the hip

 According to his former client Linda Carty, Jerry Guerinot is the worst lawyer in Texas if not America.
 Here, we take a more objective look at the attorney who was unfortunate enough to defend the most guilty murderess in America.

-For various reasons including heavy commitments elsewhere, the following interview with Jerry Guerinot took some considerable time, but it was worth it.
-If after reading the propaganda churned out by Reprieve or watching their lachrymosal videos about this supposed miscarriage of justice, anyone has any doubts about the guilt of Linda Carty, he - or more likely she - should read this, my interview with his co-counsel, and most of all the extensive judgments by the appellate courts.
+For various reasons including heavy commitments elsewhere, the following interview with Jerry Guerinot took some considerable time to set up, but it was worth it.
+If after reading the propaganda churned out by Reprieve or watching their lachrymosal videos about this supposed miscarriage of justice, anyone has any doubts about the guilt of Linda Carty, he – or more likely she – should read this, my interview with his co-counsel, and most of all the extensive judgments by the appellate courts.

 Ten years ago, Linda Anita Carty was sentenced to death in Texas for the murder of a young mother, bizarre and shocking in equal measure.
 Joana Rodriguez was kidnapped from her Houston apartment along with her 4 day old son, and smothered in the trunk of a motor vehicle.
 Carty’s original plan had been to kidnap the then heavily pregnant Rodriguez and physically cut the baby out of her.
 Two and a half years ago, the campaigning charity Reprieve decided to highlight her case in an innovative fashion.
 Unfortunately, Reprieve’s enthusiasm was exceeded by some highly imaginative claims about both Carty’s innocence and the quality of her legal representation.
 In short, she was framed by wicked drug dealers and failed by a useless lawyer; the masses of evidence affirming her guilt was twisted out of context, explained away or simply ignored.